Pepslee/ds_bowl_2018/README.md

 # 6 Watershed

 - The model is analogous to DWT since it uses predicted energy for watershed;
-- The best performing wateshed post-processing scripts is in `utils.watershed.energy_baseline`;
+- The best performing wateshed post-processing scripts is in `src.utils.watershed.energy_baseline`;
-- All the other functions in `utils.watershed` performed worse;
+- All the other functions in `src.utils.watershed` performed worse;

 # 6 Additional notes